Enprogames/MusicPlayer/README.md

 ## Problem
 There doesn't seem to be a decent python sound library.
 This project mostly uses pygame's mixer module, which allows for many useful functions when working with sound.
 Unfortunately, it works slightly differently on Windows and Linux.
+It doesn't support playback of MP3 files on linux, and it also doesn't allow for changing the playback position of wave files on any platform.

 ## Functionality
 - Change volume
-- pause
+- Pause
-- get and set location of song
+- Get and set location of song